-You can have an arbitrary number of rows and groups, and rearrange them by dragging and dropping the handle on each item.
-You can even duplicate an item by holding the Alt key while dragging it.
-The radio buttons above them define how they relate - Match All, Match All (Same Field) or Match Any.
-The difference between the first and second can be illustrated with a comment search.
+You can have an arbitrary number of rows, and the dropdown box above them defines how they relate-Match ALL of the following separately, Match ANY of the following separately, or Match ALL of the following against the same field.
+The difference between the first and the third can be illustrated with a comment search.
 If you have a search:

+'''

-Comment contains the string "Fred" Comment contains the string "Barney"
+Comment contains the string "Fred"

+Comment contains the string "Barney"

+'''